-The majority of the DDM's operating leases are leases of office buildings.
-Lease liabilities are measured at the present value of the remaining lease payments, discounted using the lessee's incremental borrowing rate.
-On 1 February 2020, DDM entered into a agreement for a Swiss office lease located in Zug that resulted in EUR 265k lease liability being recognized.
-At 31 December 2020 in Sweden the earliest termination date for the office lease agreement was 31 March 2021, and therefore no lease liability has been recognized.
+On 1 February 2020, DDM entered into a agreement for a Swiss office lease located in Zug which resulted in EUR 265k lease liability being recognized.
+At 31 December 2020 in Sweden the earliest termination date for the office lease agreement was 31 March 2021, and therefore no lease liability was recognized.